UbiquityRobotics/learn/sim.md

+---
+layout: default
+title:  "Running Magni in Simulation"
+permalink: simulation
+---

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-Mark Johnston

-10:25 AM (1 hour ago)

-to ubiquity_robots_core, me
+## what follows is a comment and not intended for publication
+<! --
 Although there is enough content to explain the magic command to run things I feel it says a couple brief things then dumps a huge launch file then talks more about the 'meat' of the issue.
 Since we do not supply the workstation some link to how to setup your workstation for this should be supplied.
 I 'think' there is a setup workstation link on learn somewhere but I do not know if it includes all the required gazibo install.

 I'm going to suggest this 'presentation' if we want to show this to real customers:   (sorry but it was hard to follow the doc IMHO)
+-- >

-# Running Magni in Simulation
+## Running Magni in Simulation

 The Magni simulator utilizes the full desktop install of ROS Kinetic, plus components of the magni-robot distribution from Ubiquity robotics.
 The simulator runs a virtual magni within the Gazibo simulator and allows development without a physical robot.

-## Prerequisites
+### Prerequisites

 We suggest your workstation be a machine with a Nvidia GPU display running Ubuntu 16.04.
 You can verify the required components are present by looking for required files

        $ roscd magni_gazebo